ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok3588-c/OK3588_C_Linux_Yocto5_0_Kernel-6_1_User_Manual.md

 The Type-C interface of RK3588 is composed of the following five core modules:

-- **USB 3.1/DP Combo PHY** — Physical layer, responsible for multiplexed transmission of USB SuperSpeed (5Gbps) and DP high-speed signals, supports flexible allocation of 4 lanes, but is **not compatible with USB 2.0**.
+- **USB 3.1/DP Combo PHY** — Physical layer, responsible for multiplexed transmission of USB SuperSpeed (5Gbps) and DP high-speed signals, supports flexible allocation of 4 lanes, but is **not compatible with USB 2.0**;
 - **USB 2.0 PHY** — Responsible for USB 2.0 (480Mbps) signal transmission (D+/D-).
-Combined with the Combo PHY, it supports the complete USB protocol (USB 3.1 backward compatible with USB 2.0).
+Combined with the Combo PHY, it supports the complete USB protocol (USB 3.1 backward compatible with USB 2.0);
-- **USB Controller (DWC3/xHCI)** — Implements the full USB protocol stack, supports OTG mode.
+- **USB Controller (DWC3/xHCI)** — Implements the full USB protocol stack, supports OTG mode;
-- **DP Controller** — Implements the DisplayPort 1.4 protocol, responsible for video signal output.
+- **DP Controller** — Implements the DisplayPort 1.4 protocol, responsible for video signal output;
 - **Type-C Controller (FUSB302)** — External chip, connected to the SoC via I2C, responsible for CC detection, flip orientation recognition, role negotiation, and DP Alt Mode capability exchange.

 In the Device Tree, these modules are associated through endpoint connections and property configurations to form a complete Type-C interface functionality description.